Nabizzle/FitMi-Data-Collection/README.md

 # FitMi-Data-Collection
 Code For using the Flint Rehab FitMi pucks for grasp research.
 The code available is written in Python (2.7 and 3.10), C# (Windows and Xamarin Framework for Android).
 The Python 2.7 version was written originally by the Flint Rehab company and the Python 3 version was written by [Nabeel](#authors) by converting the 2.7 code.
-[David Pruitt](#author) from UTDallis wrote both C# libraries and graciously sent it to our group for use.
+[David Pruitt](#author) from UTDallas wrote both C# libraries and graciously sent it to our group for use.

 **This Read Me focuses on the usage of the Python 3 code.**

 The FitMi pucks consist of a dongle and a blue and yellow puck.
 The blue puck is considered the first puck in the code and the yellow is the second.
-The pucks output accelerometer, gyroscope, velocity, load cell, and quaternion data.
+The pucks output angular acceleration, gyroscope angles, linear acceleration, load cell, and quaternion data.
 The quaternion data is also converted to the roll, pitch, and yaw angles of the puck in the code.

 > **Warning**
 >